For people with

-Curly hair feels course and is hard to detangle so it hides split ends and other damage., so ... you needs to be trimmed your curly hair every 4 to 6 weeks.
+Curly hair often feels course and is hard to detangle so it hides split ends and other damage., so ... you needs to be trimmed your curly hair every 4 to 6 weeks.
 If split ends aren't regularly taken care of, curly hair tends to get a bit frizzier and you hair will become harder and harder to comb through and style.
-A good Hair Primer, Hair Masque, Deep Conditioner or Hair Oil Treatment (White Sands orchids oil) treatment can help enhance the overall feel and appearance of your curls.
+A good Hair Primer, Hair Masque, Deep Conditioner or Hair Oil Treatment (White Sands orchids oil) can help enhance the overall feel and appearance of your curls.
 We note a large percentage of our followers like, and re order Abba Leave-In Conditioner also known as Abba Pure Gentle Conditioner when they want their hair to feel less dry and be less frizzy.
 There are also products and entire product lines dedicated to the care of curls such as the very popular Color Lover Curl Definition Shampoo and Color Lover Curl Definition Conditioner.
 One of the best kept secrets id the Color Lover Hair Primer 11.
 This product seems to help with the frizz and turn curly hair into feel good hair, instead of feel scratchy hair, into feel good hair.

 View Curly Hair Products